fission-codes/kubo-car-mirror/README.md

 GOLOG_LOG_LEVEL="car-mirror=debug,car-mirror-plugin=debug" ../kubo/cmd/ipfs daemon
 ```

-As a convenience, you can interact with CAR Mirror APIs using the `carmirror` CLI.
+You can interact with local CAR Mirror APIs using the `carmirror` CLI.

 ```
 # Push